 AP Psychology is a social science course, recognized by College Board, intended to give students a foundation in the major areas of study in psychology, including—but not limited to—scientific methods, biopsychology, human development, cognition, and individual and group behavior variation.
 The focus of this course will be to help students understand psychology as a scientific discipline as well as to increase the student’s confidence in discussing and writing about psychological principles in a scientific manner.
 Open to Upper School students who have successfully completed World History II and have received permission from the AP Committee.

-AP Government is a one year course, recognized by College Board, including core social studies curriculum designed to give students a working knowledge of the mechanics of government and politics at all levels.
+AP U.S. Government and Politics is a one year course, recognized by College Board, including core social studies curriculum designed to give students a working knowledge of the mechanics of government and politics at all levels.
 Topics include the nature, structure and functioning of government in American society, the role of special interest groups and individuals in government, the electoral process and the rights and responsibilities of citizenship in a democratic society.
 Open to Upper School students who have successfully completed United States History I or AP US History and have received permission from the AP Committee.

-Introduction to Philosophy and Ethics is designed as a socratic seminar.
+Introduction to Philosophy is designed as a socratic seminar.
 What does it mean to be a “good” person?
 How can we determine what is right, what is wrong, and how to evaluate different ethical dilemmas?
 Students will also be confronted with other classic questions in different fields of philosophy.
 We will discuss the natures of knowledge (epistemology) and being (ontology).
 Can we be certain that we exist or that our external world exists?
 How are the mind and brain related?
 Finally, we will discuss free will and how our examination of moral philosophy in many ways hinges on this debate.
 What is it, and do we have it?
 Is free will a necessary condition for holding people responsible for their actions?
 Employing the Socratic Method, students will be confronted with examples from regional, local and global issues, and they will learn to apply the techniques of philosophy in order to think critically and make more sound and informed decisions.
 Open to Upper School students who have successfully completed World History II.

 History of Race and Racism is a one year elective survey course.
 Curriculum is interdisciplinary and includes aspects of history, sociology, and current events.
 This is designed as a seminar course to allow students to participate more in group-centered discussions.
 Open to Upper School students who have successfully completed World History II.